Fees

 I offer free email consultation for determining your potential qualification for an Offer in Compromise to resolve your tax liability provided you first complete and submit the questionnaire,

-I offer limited free initial email consultation for answering general questions regarding an audit or collection notice you just received.
-Example: You receive a Notice of Intent to Levy (letter CP504) from the IRS and want to know what it means and what to expect.
+I offer a limited, free initial email consultation of a general nature.
+For example, you may have received a Notice of Intent to Levy (letter CP504) from the IRS and want to know what it means and what to expect.

-Free consultation does NOT include specific guidance how to protect your assets or assessing your chance of prevailing during an IRS, FTB, or other tax agency appeal given your specific financial situation.
+Free consultation does NOT include specific guidance on protecting your assets or assessing your chance of prevailing during an IRS, FTB, or other tax agency appeal, given your financial situation.

-For telephone or email consultation concerning your options for a specific tax audit or collection issue, you will need to remit the fee (minimum one hour) in advance at my current hourly rate.
+For telephone or email consultation concerning your options for a specific tax audit or collection issue, you must remit the fee (minimum one hour) in advance at my current hourly rate.
 This fee may be paid by check, money order, debit or credit card, Zelle, or PayPal.

-If, following our consultation, you retain me to represent you, any unused consultation time will be applied toward your representation services.
+If you retain me to represent you following our consultation, any unused consultation time will be applied toward your representation services.
 Further, if you retain me to represent you and our engagement is in place within seven (7) days of our consultation, I will apply one (1) hour of the consultation fee toward your retainer.

 Office consultation to discuss your specific tax controversy requires a minimum of one (1) hour prepaid before our meeting.
 You can pay electronically or mail a check or money order to reserve a time.
 Additional 30-minute blocks may be purchased as needed.